Can Erectile Dysfunction Be Psychological?

 The Psychology of Erectile Dysfunction

-Psychological problems like anxiety, daily stress, a man’s own negative views about his body, childhood and sexual trauma, depression, or other causes, can all lead to a man being nervous about performing, which leads to the body producing adrenaline when trying to be intimate.
+Psychological problems like anxiety, daily stress, a man’s own negative views about his body, childhood, and visual or mental images of sexual trauma, depression, or other causes, can all lead to a man being nervous about performing, which leads to the body producing adrenaline when trying to be intimate.
 The adrenaline leads to a reduction in blood flow to the penis.
 Adrenaline makes it challenging to achieve erections.
 Worse, the body can become accustomed to releasing adrenaline if these psychological factors are chronic and constant in a man’s sexual life, meaning that he might start a vicious cycle that will take therapy or medical treatment to break.

 Keep reading and learn more about the most common psychological causes of ED.

 The Most Common Psychological Causes